A Day on the Water with Bloemendaal Guide Service

 Booking for dates is on a first come, first serve basis.
 We require a $100 deposit by check or Venmo to make a reservation (non-refundable within 72 hours of your first fishing day) with the balance due onsite in either cash, check, or Venmo.
 If the guide cancels due to bad weather, however, all deposits will be refunded.

-You'll be riding in a 19-foot Lund Crossover, plenty of room to support four passengers plus the guide.
-We are equipped with a 150 HP Mercury, a 9.9 Pro-kicker, a Minn Kota electric trolling motor, and Hummingbird electronics with GPS, sonar, down-imaging, and side-imaging.
+You'll be riding in a 2021 year Lund 202 Pro-V GL.
+At over 20 feet in length, there's plenty of room to support four passengers plus the guide.
+We are equipped with a 250 HP Mercury, a 15 Pro-kicker, a Minn Kota electric trolling motor, and Hummingbird electronics with GPS, sonar, down-imaging, and side-imaging.
 We've got the tools to get the job done and make your day perfectly comfortable.